rgambord/c99-doc/doc/sections/7/20/6/1/index.rst

 .. _9899_7.20.6.1p2:

+.. container:: snum

+   :ref:`2 <9899_7.20.6.1p2>`

-:ref:`2 <9899_7.20.6.1p2>` The abs, labs, and llabs functions compute the absolute value of an integer j.
+The abs, labs, and llabs functions compute the absolute value of an integer j.
 If the result cannot be represented, the behavior is undefined.\ [#9899_note265]_

 .. rubric:: Returns

 .. _9899_7.20.6.1p3:

+.. container:: snum

+   :ref:`3 <9899_7.20.6.1p3>`

-:ref:`3 <9899_7.20.6.1p3>` The abs, labs, and llabs, functions return the absolute value.
+The abs, labs, and llabs, functions return the absolute value.